Mirzakhani's Curve Counting: From Simple to All: Counting curves

 \begin{theorem}[Mirzakhani] For any essential simple multicurve $\gamma$ in $S$, and for any complete, finite volume, hyperbolic structure $X$ on $S$ we have

-where $B(X)=\mu_{\Thu}(\{\lambda\in\CM\CL\text{ with }\ell_X(\lambda)\le 1\})$ is the Thurston measure of the set of measured laminations $\lambda\in\CM\CL(S)$ with $\ell_X(\lambda)\le 1$, where $m_{g,k}=\int B(X)$ is the Weil-Petersson integral of $B(X)$ over the moduli space, and where $c(\gamma)$ is a rational only depending on $\gamma$. \end{theorem}
+where $B(X)=\FM_{\Thu}(\{\lambda\in\CM\CL\text{ with }\ell_X(\lambda)\le 1\})$ is the Thurston measure of the set of measured laminations $\lambda\in\CM\CL(S)$ with $\ell_X(\lambda)\le 1$, where $m_{g,k}=\int B(X)$ is the Weil-Petersson integral of $B(X)$ over the moduli space, and where $c(\gamma)$ is a rational only depending on $\gamma$. \end{theorem}

-The constant $c(\gamma)$ in Theorem \ref{Mirzakhani-simple} is related to the Weil-Petersson volumes of the set of hyperbolic surfaces where $\gamma$ has given length.
-She gives a recursive formula to compute these volumes using a generalization \cite{Maryam-McS} of McShane's identity \cite{McShane}, and it is from there that she derives that $c(\gamma)$ is rational.
-It should be already clear from this brief description that simplicity of $\gamma$ is used all over \cite{Maryam1}.
+The constant $c(\gamma)$ in Theorem \ref{Mirzakhani-simple} is related to the Weil-Petersson volume of the set of hyperbolic surfaces where $\gamma$ has given length.
+Mirzakhani gives a recursive formula to compute these volumes using a generalization \cite{Maryam-McS} of McShane's identity \cite{McShane}, and it is from there that she derives that $c(\gamma)$ is rational.
+Simplicity of $\gamma$ plays a key r\^ole in these arguments.
 However, Mirzakhani later came up with another argument \cite{Maryam2} that allowed her to treat the non-simple case as well:

 \begin{theorem}[Mirzakhani] For any essential multicurve $\gamma$ in $S$, and for any complete, finite volume, hyperbolic structure $X$ on $S$ we have

 where $B(X)$ and $m_{g,k}$ are as in Theorem \ref{Mirzakhani-simple}, and where $c(\gamma)$ is again rational. \end{theorem}